vedantchandra/wdtools/docs/gfp.rst

    gfp = wdtools.GFP(resolution = 3) # Spectral dispersion in Angstroms

    labels, e_labels, redchi = gfp.fit_spectrum(wl, flux, ivar,
-                                fullspec = True, mcmc = True, nwalkers = 50, burn = 100, ndraws = 100,
+                                mcmc = True, nwalkers = 50, burn = 100, ndraws = 100,
                                 make_plot = True, plot_corner = True
                                 )

 The GFP first estimates the radial velocity of the provided spectrum using the H-alpha absorption line.
 The synthetic models are shifted to this RV during the fitting process–hence there is no interpolation or re-binning of the observed spectrum, preventing correlated errors.
 The spectrum is then spline-normalized, during which the strong Balmer lines are masked out.

-If the ``fullspec`` argument is ``True``, then the entire spectrum is used during the fitting process.
-Otherwise, only the Balmer lines are used in the likelihood.
+By default, only the Balmer lines are used in the likelihood.
 You can select which Balmer lines to include in the fit with the ``lines`` argument (defaults to all lines from 'alpha' to 'h8').

 Then, the ``lmfit`` least squares routine is used to fit the stellar parameters.
 The fit is initialized at several equidistant initial temperatures governed by the ``nteff`` keyword.
 The fit with the lowest chi-square is selected and returned.